Help Finding Your Way

 Wondering if it's time for therapy?

 Have you or someone you love had a lot of trauma in your life?
-Are you experiencing emotional pain or stress because of neglect, abuse or loss?
-Is it now affecting your relationship and you’re wanting to be happier?
-Do you wish you could communicate better with your partner?
+Are you experiencing emotional pain or stress now because of neglect, abuse, or loss in the past?
+Is it affecting your relationships, and you’re tired of it and longing to be happier?
+Do you wish you could communicate better with your partner but just don’t know how?
+Do you sometimes have trouble knowing if you’re being abused or if “this is normal”?
 Do you long to feel emotionally healthier?
-Do you wish you could be accepted for who you are?

 If so, then I’m sorry you’re suffering, but I’m glad you found your way here.